 Is Paneer Safe During Pregnancy?

 Yes, paneer made from pasteurized milk is safe to eat during pregnancy.
 But, you must have it in moderate amounts.
-Also, you need to be careful if you are lactose intolerant.
-Paneeris a rich source of calcium, and including it in your pregnancy diet gives you the recommended daily allowance of 1,000mg calcium.
-Besides this, there are many more paneer benefits in pregnancy.
+Also, you need to be careful if you are lactose intolerantiXA person who cannot digest lactose, a sugar component found in dairy products, due to lack of lactase enzyme .
+Paneer is a rich source of calcium, and including it in your pregnancy diet adds to your daily recommended intake of calcium.

-Here is how paneer is useful in your pregnancy:
+Here is how the nutrients in paneer can be useful in your pregnancy:

-Paneer is extremely rich in calcium and phosphorus that are essential for the healthy development of the baby’s bones and teeth (4).
-It also helps in preventing demineralization of bones in pregnant women.
-These nutrients are also required for ideal functioning of the circulatory and nervous systems.
+Paneer contains calcium and phosphorus which are essential for the development of bones and teeth and overall fetal growth.
+It also helps in preventing the demineralizationiXLoss of minerals ions from bones resulting in reduced bone integrity of bones in pregnant women.

-Protein is essential for the proper development and growth of the tissues and muscles of your unborn baby.
-Paneer is a protein powerhouse necessary for pregnant moms (5).
+Protein is essential for proper fetal development, especially for the growth of the tissues and muscles of your unborn baby (4).

 Side Effects Of Overeating Paneer During Pregnancy